ndd21/PHYS281/docs/glossary.md

 A script is a file containing code that is generally used to perform just one job and is standalone (i.e., it can be run on its own without having to be run by a different code).
 A Python script file has the [file extension](#file-extension) `py`.

+## Slice

+Slices are a way of accessing multiple index values using the colon `:` notation, e.g., `start:stop` or `start:stop:step`, where `start` is the index of the first value to return, `stop` is the index _one after_ that of last value to return, and `step` is the integer step between indexes of returned value.
+The [`slice`](https://www.w3schools.com/python/ref_func_slice.asp) built-in function can also be used to generate a slice.

 ## String